LoopModels/LoopModels/README.md

 Recompiling and rerunning tests simply requires rerunning `meson test`.
 The address sanitizer works for me on Fedora, but not Ubuntu (it has linking errors on Ubuntu, not unsanitary addresses ;) ), so you can remove it if it gives you trouble.
 Or find out how to actually get it working on Ubuntu and let me know.

+If you chose a directory name other than `builddir`, you may want to update the symbolically linked file `compile_commands.json`, as `clangd` will in your editor will likely be looking for this (and use it for example to find your header files).

 Benchmarks can be run via `meson test benchmarks`, which isn't that useful as it benchmarks the benchmark scripts. `meson`'s benchmark support seems ideal for macro benchmarks, which this project doesn't currently have.
-Instead, it just has a few micro benchmarks making use of [google benchmark](https://github.com/google/benchmark), which I should probably change to no longer mark as benchmarks w/ respect to `meson`, but as separate targets.
+This repository currently only has a few micro benchmarks making use of [google benchmark](https://github.com/google/benchmark), which I should probably change to no longer mark as benchmarks w/ respect to `meson`, but as separate targets.
 These can be run via (or optionally `meson compile` to build all targets).
 ```
 meson compile polynomial_benchmark constraint_pruning_benchmark